bishtj/sensor-analytics/ReadMe.md

 Try below one or more of below to evaluate any performance improvements:

+#### Compact Large Number of small files
+Large number of small problem are highly undesirable in big data processing due to number of reason, metadata resources smaller partitions on processing etc. Hence fix them by using coalesce with overwrite or copy and overwrite.

+> >> df.coalesce(smaller number of partitions)

 #### Number of Shuffle partitions
 Number of shuffle partitions have been hard coded inside spark to 200, you may need to use higher/lower based on your use case